 This recipe is flexible enough to add your favorite vegetables or what your garden is producing an abundance of.
 You could substitute the potatoes for sweet potatoes, add peppers, peas, turnips, or cubed winter squash.
 Just keep in mind the thickness of cubes and slices should remain consistent with what the recipe calls for.

-What vegetables are not safe to can?
+What vegetables are not safe to can in vegetable soup?

 - Broccoli